Queen sprains back, misses Remembrance Sunday service

 LONDON (AP) — Queen Elizabeth II missed out on the Remembrance Sunday service in London to pay tribute to Britain’s war dead because she sprained her back, Buckingham Palace said Sunday.

-The service, one of the most important on the 95-year-old monarch’s calendar, was widely expected to be her first public appearance after canceling events in recent weeks on doctors’ advice.
+The service is one of the most important events on the 95-year-old monarch’s calendar, and was meant to be her first public appearance after taking a few weeks off to rest under doctor’s orders.

+British media reported that the back sprain was not believed to be related to the recent medical advice to rest that prompted other cancellations.

-“The Queen, having sprained her back, has decided this morning with great regret that she will not be able to attend today’s Remembrance Sunday service at the Cenotaph,” officials said in a statement just hours ahead of the ceremony.
+“The Queen, having sprained her back, has decided this morning with great regret that she will not be able to attend today’s Remembrance Sunday service at the Cenotaph,” officials said just hours ahead of the ceremony.
 “Her Majesty is disappointed that she will miss the service.”

 The queen spent a night in a London hospital last month after being admitted for medical tests.
 It was her first such stay in eight years.
 On Oct.
 29, the palace said she had been told by doctors to rest for two weeks and only take on light duties.